Boku52500/Awesome-Books/README.md

 # Awesome Books Project.

-> This is the javaScript project for Microverse.
-In this project, me and my partner built awesome books website with navigation.
-We used HTML, CSS and javaScript.
+> This is an Awesome Books app, where you can make a list of your favorite books.
+I used HTML, CSS and javaScript.

 ## Built With